GitHub Next Logo

 Incremental CodeQL

-The goal of the Incremental CodeQL project is to investigate techniques for improving the performance of the existing CodeQL query evaluator.
-Instead of having to re-analyze the whole code base from scratch, Incremental CodeQL reuses the previously computed analysis results and only re-analyzes the parts of the code base that are affected by a program change.
+The goal of the Incremental CodeQL project is to investigate the potential for incrementalization to improve the performance of CodeQL query evaluation.
+Instead of having to re-analyze the whole code base from scratch, incremental evaluation reuses the previously computed analysis results and only re-analyzes the parts of the code base that are affected by a program change.
 This approach can lead to significant performance speed-ups without the need to make any changes to the analysis implementation.

 What's it for?